Spencer-Gardner/CS260/notes.md

 ⚠ There are few cases where it makes sense to use var.
 It is strongly suggested that you only use const and let unless you fully understand why you are using var.
 #### This
 The keyword `this` represents a variable that points to an object that contains the context within the scope of the currently executing line of code.
 The `this` variable is automatically declared and you can reference `this` anywhere in a JavaScript program.
 Because the value of `this` depends upon the context in which it is referenced, there are three different context that `this` can refer to:
 1. **Global** - When `this` is referenced outside a function or object it refers to the `globalThis` object.
 The `globalThis` object represents the context for runtime environment.
-For example, when running in a browser, globalThis refers to the browser's window object.
+For example, when running in a browser, `globalThis` refers to the browser's window object.
 1. **Function** - When `this` is referenced in a function it refers to the object that owns the function.
-That is either an object you defined or globalThis if the function is defined outside of an object.
-Note that when running is JavaScript strict mode, a global function's `this` variable is undefined instead of globalThis.
+That is either an object you defined or `globalThis` if the function is defined outside of an object.
+Note that when running is JavaScript strict mode, a global function's `this` variable is undefined instead of `globalThis`.
 1. **Object** - When `this` is referenced in a object it refers to the object.
 #### Closure
 A closure is defined as a function and its surrounding state.
 That means whatever variables are accessible when a function is created are available inside of that function.
 This holds true even if you pass the function outside of the scope of its original creation.